anchepiece/suggest-autocorrect/README.md

 A console based tool to return the closest match in a list

-Example console based implementation of the suggest library.
+Example console based implementation of the suggest library:

 [github.com/anchepiece/suggest](https://github.com/anchepiece/suggest)